How to Treat Diabetic Neuropathy

 Arranged in order from the most potent anticholinergic effects, the most common medications are amitriptyline, imipramine, nortriptyline, and desipramine.
 This is good to know because if you have side effects on one tricyclic, you can try another.

-Narcotic analgesics (opioids) are often used to control the breakthrough of refractory pain.
-They are more controversial for the treatment of chronic pain because habituation usually occurs.
-They are sometimes used at night for sleep, but all patients should be warned not to raise the dose.
+Opioids are often used to control the breakthrough of refractory pain.
+They are more controversial for the treatment of chronic pain because of the well documented risk of misuse and abuse, usually for recreational use.
+The only opioid that is FDA-approved for diabetic peripheral neuropathy tapentadol extended-release (ER) (Nucynta).
 (Opioids are often used for severe chronic pain cases.
 Another of our sites, Practical Pain Management, has thorough resources on opioids and other chronic pain medications.)

 Non-steroidal anti-inflammatory drugs (NSAIDs) have been shown to be effective in controlling neuropathy in a number of studies.
 Ibuprofen and sulindac have been studied and have demonstrated their effectiveness in controlling pain.